 Harvest regularly from your plants to encourage more bushy, vigorous growth and pick off seeds if they start to develop if it’s the leaves you’re after.

 Coriander plants need to be kept moist when first planted.
 Once the plants are established, don’t keep the soil too damp.
 They need regular watering, but don’t like to sit in wet soil.

 Feed with a balanced organic fertilizer, compost tea, or a fish-emulsion every 4 weeks

 Mulch coriander well to keep moisture in the soil and protect it from the sweltering heat.
-An organic mulch like straw, shredded leaves or coconut husk will work well.
+An organic mulch like lucerne, sugarcane and pea-straw will work well.